Campbell's Soup Cans: Interpretation and analysis

-In Europe, audiences had a very different take on his work.
+In Europe, audiences had a very different take on Warhol's work.
 Many perceived it as a subversive and Marxist satire on American capitalism.
 If not subversive, it was at least considered a Marxist critique of pop culture.
-Given Warhol's apolitical outlook in general this is not likely the intended message.
-According to writer David Bourdon, his pop art may have been nothing more than an attempt to attract attention to his work.
+Given Warhol's apolitical outlook in general, this is not likely the intended message.
+According to writer David Bourdon, Warhol's pop art may have been nothing more than an attempt to attract attention to his work.
+Gopnik describes Warhol's presentation as objective and unblinking with no promotional intent.

+By reproducing ordinary objects at magnified monumental proportions, Warhol changed the dialogue on their "origin, structure, development and function".
+Suzy Stanton views the work as a "criticism of the decay of modern civilization", and the cans as a symbol of dehumanization for the "urbanized and mass-producing civilization with its bourgeois values".

+Campbell's Soup Cans were nearly indistinguishable from their mass-produced source, but when placed in a museum or gallery, they "evoked uncertainty about the definition of 'art'".
+The cans that Warhol painted after the initial series were considered "direct and realistic", but enormous compared to the actual cans.